 Double room: To be determined (The fee in 2013 was $450.)

-All payments must be made in U.S. Dollars.
+All tuition and housing payments must be made in U.S. Dollars.
 Make checks payable to The Juilliard School.

 For more information please call, write, or e-mail:

 The Juilliard School